Learn More About AutoCAD Classes & Certifications in Baltimore

 Drafting

-Drafting with AutoCAD involves creating drawings and technical models for working on designing buildings, layouts, and blueprints.
-Drafts are used by construction teams, architects, and engineers as well as several other professionals whose job is to design blueprints used in developing buildings and other types of physical objects.
-AutoCAD can be used in drafting for converting designs created by architects and engineers into technically sound and accurate drawings and blueprints.
+Drafting with AutoCAD involves creating drawings and technical models.
+These drawings and models are used by construction and design teams, Architects, and Engineers, as well as several other professionals involved in the construction and design process.
+AutoCAD can be used in drafting for converting designs created by Architects and Engineers into technically sound and accurate drawings and blueprints.
 Drawings and blueprints created with AutoCAD can be used for developing concepts as varied as buildings, automobiles, and tools.

 Design

-Designers use AutoCAD for creating 2D and 3D models that can help with producing detailed images used for work in interior design that includes color schemes, spacing, and furniture placement.
-AutoCAD helps designers with creating accurate drawings for designs that get built or distributed.
+Designers use AutoCAD for creating 2D and 3D models that can help with producing detailed images used for work in interior design.
+That includes color schemes, spacing, and furniture placement.
 Industrial designers use AutoCAD for designing everything ranging from children’s toys to automobiles.
-AutoCAD helps designers see how a product may look or functions realistically along with helping figure out how that product might be made more attractive for appealing to customers.
-AutoCAD facilitates developing prototypes for testing functionality, efficiency, and cost effectiveness.
+AutoCAD helps designers see how a product may look or function, along with helping them figure out how that product might be made more attractive for appealing to customers.
+AutoCAD also facilitates developing prototypes for testing functionality, efficiency, and cost effectiveness.

 Architecture

 AutoCAD is a popular design tool used in architecture.
 Architects use AutoCAD to create floor plans and 3D designs with blueprints for residential homes, office buildings, and landscapes.
-AutoCAD facilitates designing realistic 3D models that give architects ideas for surfaces and shapes when creating structures.
-AutoCAD helps with designing buildings by being able to see a design from several angles as well as calculating load levels of support structures.
+AutoCAD facilitates designing realistic 3D models that give Architects ideas for surfaces and shapes when creating structures.
+AutoCAD helps with designing buildings by allowing users to see a design from several angles as well as letting them calculate load levels of support structures.

 Engineering

 Engineers can use AutoCAD for design and specification on a variety of projects, including designing motor engines, elevators, bridges, roads, and electrical grids.
-AutoCAD helps engineers prototype to test how a design might perform in the real-world.
-Aerospace engineers and aviation designers, for example, use AutoCAD to design aircraft parts as well as conducting simulations.
-Materials engineers, electrical engineers, civil engineers, and industrial engineers use AutoCAD in several capacities for developing, completing, and testing designs.
+AutoCAD helps Engineers prototype to test how a design might perform in the real world.
+Aerospace Engineers and Aviation Designers, for example, use AutoCAD to design aircraft parts as well as to conduct simulations.
+Materials Engineers, Electrical Engineers, Civil Engineers, and Industrial Engineers use AutoCAD in several capacities for developing, completing, and testing designs.

 Animation

-Animators use AutoCAD to create animations that demonstrate how a product might function in the real-world.
-Designers, engineers, and architects can use AutoCAD for animating with simulations and prototyping.
+AutoCAD can also be used to create animations that demonstrate how a product might function in the real world.
+Designers, Engineers, and Architects can use AutoCAD for animating with simulations and prototyping.
 For example, animation allows designers to create simulations and visualizations for everything from architectural designs to engineering projects.

 For people with no experience in computer-aided design, learning AutoCAD may be challenging.
 However, this does not mean that learning the design software will be impossible.
 Despite difficulties, new learners who are comfortable with using computers should be able to pick up skills for using AutoCAD with practice over time.
 Learning AutoCAD requires understanding the software’s abundance of functions, commands, and options, which may overwhelm the faint of heart.